 What is your morning routine?

 To counteract these feelings, I decided to create a different morning routine.
-I began a daily photography project that inspired me to get out of bed and begin the day in a positive way.
-Over two years later, I’m still taking my daily photo and sharing it on Instagram.
-I’ve also added new activities to my morning routine.
-I’m journaling, planning my day, and making additional time for photography.
-I feel better, more grounded, and inspired to do good work.
+I began a daily photography project—My Morning View—that inspired me to get out of bed and start the day with gratitude.
+Over four years later, I’m still taking my daily photo and sharing it online.
+I’ve also added new activities to my morning routine like gratitude journaling.
+My daily photography project was the catalyst that helped me deal with grief, and as a result, I feel better, more grounded, and inspired to do good work.

 - Splash cold water on my face, brush my teeth, and drink one glass of water.